 Reversing whole loops are loops in which a reversal in direction is made after completing either the first or third quarter (Fig 8.5.21).
-The radii of the 3/4 and 1/4 loop segments must be equal and must be flown as a continuous looping figure with no visible line between the loops.
-Adding a line between the two partial loops is at least a two (2) point deduction, depending on the length of the line.
+The loop segments must be flown as a continuous looping figure with no visible line between the loops.
+Adding a line between the two part-loops is at least a two (2) point deduction, depending on the length of the line.
 The figure must begin and end at the same altitude.

-Rolling elements may be added on entry and exit lines and at the apex as indicated.
+Rolling elements may be added at the entry point, exit point, on the 3/4 loop, or any combination of the three, as indicated.
 For entry/exit rolls, drawing a line between the roll and the following/preceding loop requires a downgrade in accordance with 8.4.2.(c).
-If there is a roll or rolls at the apex of the loop, the roll combination must start and end at points in the loop symmetric about the apex and preserve the radius of the loop.
-Downgrades for rolling elements performed at the apex will follow criteria identical to those for Family 7.4.1 -7.4.2.
+For a roll or rolls on the 3/4 loop itself, the criteria of 8.4.2(d) apply.